TheRickestRick/Portfolio-reddit-clone/README.md

 # Reddit Clone With Server

-This project is a simple reddit clone with a database backend.
+This project is an elegant reddit clone with a database backend.
 I love using reddit, and I thought it would be really cool to build a simple version of it.
-It contains most of the essential features of the actual reddit, and it helped give me a better understanding of how to create persistent data web applications.
+It contains most of the essential features of the actual reddit, and it helped give me a better understanding of how to create persistent data applications.

 # Challenges